mikadosoftware/devmanual/docs/index.rst

 we are looking at how to combine docker, scripts, and servers into a complete, working engineering team.

+The software behind this Dev Manual is available as Free or Open Source Software, under a permissive license, and all the third-party software used as building blocks are chosen for similar licenses.

+Please note that the examples and frameworks in this book are specific to the Python Language.
+This is simply because I am most familiar with that.
+However *all* the lessons drawn can be applied to any modern language.

 Plumbing
 ========

-Pretty much every software project of any size needs some basic plumbing, things like a good config approach, a means of linting and testing.
+Every software project of any size needs some basic plumbing, things like a good config approach, a means of linting and testing.

-Libraries and protocols for

   - error handling
   - config